 Do your homework.
 Use the Internet or your local library to learn more about hearing loss and about the available styles of hearing aids.
-Excellent information is available from nonprofit groups, professional organizations, and from hearing aid retailers.
+There’s excellent information available from nonprofit groups, professional organizations, and retailers.
 A good place to start is at the American Academy of Audiology.

 Get a hearing test.
 Don’t forget this step.
-It’s crucial for you to know the degree and type of your hearing loss.
+It’s crucial for you to know the degree and type of hearing loss you have.
 It’s even more important to rule out any medical problems.
 If you pay for a hearing test separately, you are free to shop around for the best model for you at the best price.
 Hearing tests cost around $75, depending on where you live.

-Go for a hearing aid consultation to get an audiologist’s recommendation on types of hearing aids and to discuss cost.
+Go for a consultation to get an audiologist’s recommendation on types of hearing aids and to discuss cost.
 Invest time here in order to save money and avoid hassles later.
-See two or more audiologists for consultations, making it clear up front with each one that you are shopping around and seeing more than one audiologist.
+See two or more audiologists for consultations, making it clear upfront with each one that you are shopping around and seeing more than one audiologist.
 Check their recommendations against each other and against the prices you find on the web.

 Finally, buy the hearing aid.
 Dicker a little bit and buy the model you want at the best price.

-If you can’t afford a hearing aid, look for a nonprofit organization that provides free or low-cost hearing aids.
+If you can’t afford them, look for a nonprofit organization that provides free or low-cost hearing aids.
 These nonprofits include the League for the Hard of Hearing in New York.

 - Replace dead batteries right away.

-- Don’t use hairspray or other spray-on hair products while wearing hearing aids.
+- Don’t use hairspray or other spray-on hair products while wearing them.

 - Turn off hearing aids when you aren’t using them.